 My presence at their games unquestionably helped on the management front, but a second, unexpected benefit emerged as well.
 A couple of those freshmen -- kids in my class who struggled mightily with subject-verb agreement and the function of a thesis statement -- had clearly committed several dozen complex plays to memory.
 During one particularly impressive series of plays, I remember thinking, "These guys are really smart!
 I'm underestimating what they're capable of!"
 And over the course of my first year in the classroom, that same thought emerged several more times -- at the school musical, visiting the graphic design class, and even just watching a couple of students do their math homework during study hall.
 Without my realizing it, my relationship with multiple-intelligences (MI) theory had begun.

-What has become a powerful force in the world of education all started in 1983, when Harvard University professor Howard Gardner began his book Frames of Mind: The Theory of Multiple Intelligences with some simple but powerful questions: Are talented chess players, violinists, and athletes "intelligent" in their respective disciplines?
+In 1983, Harvard University professor Howard Gardner published his book Frames of Mind: The Theory of Multiple Intelligences that began with some simple but powerful questions: Are talented chess players, violinists, and athletes intelligent in their respective disciplines?
 Why are these and other abilities not accounted for on traditional IQ tests?
 Why is the term intelligence limited to such a narrow range of human endeavors?

 From these questions emerged multiple-intelligences theory.
 Stated simply, it challenges psychology's definition of intelligence as a general ability that can be measured by a single IQ score.
 Instead, MI theory describes eight intelligences (see below) that people use to solve problems and create products relevant to the societies in which they live.